-One of the last of our Arena Ready Holiday Traditions - "The Chief"...
+An Arena Ready Holiday Tradition - "The Chief"...

 One of the coolest parts about CrossFit is that its workouts, and your personal results, are measurable, observable, and repeatable.
 So once you've performed a WOD more than once you're able to look back and see how much better (i.e. fitter) you've become - either you went faster, used more weight, or achieved more rounds/reps.
 It's not an anecdotal measure of your fitness level (e.g. "I think my pants look sexier on me this month" or "I'm pretty sure my abs look better now in the right light"), but actual data that supports your increased work capacity.
 And sometimes, in the midst of all that nerdy exercise data, you weave a little story around certain WODs that just hold a special place in your heart.

-If you've been a member at Arena Ready for a while you knew it was coming on New Year's Eve...
+If you've been a member at Arena Ready for a while you knew it was coming...
 "The Chief."
 We do this WOD every year at this time because it's one of my favorite workouts of all time, and since Jan 1st is my birthday it has become somewhat of a "Rob's pre-birthday tradition" at AR.
-We also ran this WOD on my (and Sarah's) wedding day in 2013, and a few other times over the last 4+ years (we're good for it once or twice a year, haha).
+We also ran this WOD on my (and Sarah's) wedding day in 2013, and a few other times over the last 7 years (we're good for it once or twice a year, haha).

 The WOD itself is a spicy one - it has pulling, pushing, and squatting all included... and the rep scheme and work/rest ratio allow you to keep moving at a pretty fast pace for a fairly long (by CrossFit standards) period of time.

-So, since I turn 39 on Sunday I ask all of you to come in on Saturday to do the WOD I have come to love (& hate LOL) over the years - the one WOD I continue to measure myself against above all others...
+I turn 41 on Jan 1st and I ask all of you to come in on New Year’s Eve to do the WOD I have come to love (& hate) over the years - the one WOD I continue to measure myself against above nearly all others...
 "The Chief."

 After "The Chief" on our wedding day in September 2013